kyra-luo/flaskProject/readme.md

 - **Community Engagement**: Users can join communities that align with their interests, each hosting its own set of discussions and posts.

-### Replys
+### Replies

-- **Reply posts**: Users can reply to the posts posted by other users, this can promote discussion among users.
+- **Reply to posts**: Users can reply to the posts posted by other users, this can promote discussion among users.

 ### Search Functionality